plone/plone.fieldsets/README.txt

 Overview
 ========

-An extension to zope.formlib which allows to group fields into different fieldsets.
+An extension to zope.formlib, which allows to group fields into different fieldsets.